-C. Minimum Standards of Experience, Training, and Education of Attorneys Representing Parties

-1. General Competency Requirements
+- C. Minimum Standards of Experience, Training, and Education of Attorneys Representing Parties - 1.
+General Competency Requirements a.
+Dependency Proceedings

 All attorneys appearing in juvenile proceedings shall be familiar with and comply with the minimum standards of competence set forth in California Rules of Court, rules 5.660 and 5.664, and any applicable Welfare and Institutions Code sections.